Create form fields

 )

-A checkbox widget can be created using the same method with some changes to the parameters:
+A checkbox can be created using the same method with some changes to the parameters:

 from PyPDFForm import PdfWrapper